Rules of the Bus

 - Students should be at their designated stop 5 minutes before their pick up time.

 - Students must stay in their safety zone while waiting for the bus within vision of the driver.
-Example: Not playing in the street or the ditches.
+Example: Not playing in the street or the ditches, not waiting in vehicles.

 - Behavior at the school bus stop must not threaten life, limb or property of any individual.